sparc-request/sparc-request/doc/multi_institutional_documentation.md

 - **finished_statuses**: This defines the statuses in which a SubServiceRequest is considered complete.
 When in these statuses, SubServiceRequests can't be updated.
 New services from those organizations will be added to new SubServiceRequests.

 ##### Other Settings
-- **host**: This is the host domain of your instance of SPARCRequest.
 - **site_admins**: This is a list of users who will have full access to the Survey/Form builder and SPARCForms.
 - **use_indirect_cost**: This determines how the application displays costs to users.
 If turned on, then in addition to direct costs and direct cost subtotals, users will also see indirect costs and indirect cost subtotals, and indirect costs will also be included in the grand total.
 If turned off, then indirect costs will not be displayed to users, nor included in the grand total.
 - **use_separate_audit_database**: This determines whether the application will store audits in a separate datebase.
 The application expects this database to be named `audit_#{Rails.env}`.